MCR Committee 2017-18

 When she is not studying, Lauren can often be found at one of the many social activities in the MCR, such as formal dinners, exchanges with other colleges, and weekly bar nights.
 She also maintains a strong interest in choral music, which she pursues as both a long-standing member and manager of the College Choir at Christ Church.

-As the MCR Secretary, Corey is responsible for taking the minutes in MCR committee meetings and organising General Meetings.
+As the MCR Secretary, Tom is responsible for taking the minutes in MCR committee meetings and organising General Meetings.
 He is responsible for the basic admin of the MCR, but also organising the MCR election and housing ballot for the following year.
-Usually, you can find him drinking tea in the kitchen with the Arts and Culture Rep or in the Ďcactus roomí of house 5.
+When not science-ing or music-ing he is often found, beer-in-hand, in the MCR getting overly competitive at table football.

 Casper is currently in his second year of a DPhil in Mathematics.
 Maths is a pretty wide subject, so to be more specific, he works in the Wolfson Centre for Mathematical Biology trying to apply his mathematical tool-kit to interesting biology related problems such as cell sensing and biochemical reaction networks.
 As part of his DPhil he has to spend a fair amount of time juggling with numbers and playing around with computer code.
 There is however a life outside of this mathematical realm and he tries to spend some (or most) of that time with college football, squash and cycling in the countryside (an obvious hobby for somebody coming from a country with more bicycles than people!).